Rydberg Atoms in a Ladder Geometry: Quench Dynamics and Floquet Engineering: Floquet Engineering

-As mentioned earlier, implementing the protocol-I described above in real platforms, requires the technological ability to apply a many-body $\pi$-pulse and to simultaneously (i.e. without acquiring any kinematical phase) translate the atoms to a new location.
-Although this is extremely challenging, in light of recently demonstrated technological progress in \cite{Bluvstein2022,Xu2024}, such operations may become achievable in near future.
+As already mentioned earlier, implementing the protocol-I described above in actual Rydberg atom simulator platforms, requires the technological ability to apply a many-body $\pi$-pulse and to translate the atoms to a new location without acquiring additional kinematical phase.
+Although this is extremely challenging, in light of recently demonstrated technological progress in \cite{Bluvstein2022,Xu2024}, such operations may be feasible in the near future.

-We will now focus on how the imperfections in the action of the many-body $\pi$-pulse can influence the subharmonic response shown in Fig.~\ref{fig:protocol-I-DTC}.
-We consider the influence of an imperfect many-body $\pi$-pulse, where the phase rotation can deviate from $\pi$ by an amount $\epsilon$.
-In this case, the unitary evolution operator of one cycle for protocol-I becomes.
+We now focus on how the imperfections in the action of the many-body $\pi$-pulse can influence the subharmonic response shown in Fig.~\ref{fig:protocol-I-DTC}.
+We consider the influence of an imperfect many-body $\pi$-pulse, where the phase rotation can deviate from $\pi$ to $\pi(1-\epsilon)$.
+In this case, the single cycle unitary evolution operator for protocol-I reads